opensight-cv/docs/docs/quickstart/installation.md

 * For the drive, select your Micro SD card.
 * Click "Flash".

 After this finishes, you can put your Micro SD card back into your Pi.
 OpenSight should now be running!
-Continue to the [Quick Start](quickstart.md) page.
+You can continue to the [Getting Started](getting-started.md) page.

 If you have any issues, please join our [Discord](https://discord.gg/hPqpdsK), let us know the issue in the #help channel and we'll help you troubleshoot.